 If this SaaS application is vital to your business, ensure you have a mechanism in place for protecting your business in case the SaaS vendor undergoes a serious event that renders it unable to provide service, such as:

 - Massive failure of service

 How will you secure business continuity if your SaaS provider is sold or changes hands?
 What are your rights to terminate your agreement?

 Include outsourcing suppliers and technology partners you may need.
 A number of companies outsource their support to a third-party IT supplier.
 There are instances where an outsourced technology partner requires access to all products that interact with the central portfolio of information technology services, so it can proceed with proper troubleshooting.

 Virus protection is another point to address in your SaaS contract.
 The agreement should contain clear language on how virus protection software is utilized and what happens if there is a virus.
 Ensure the SaaS vendor agrees to utilize proper virus-protection software and solutions.
 Also, make sure the provider attempts to prevent any risks in both the SaaS software as well as the customer's information technology environment.

 If you need help with a SaaS contract checklist, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.